 Some common issues about the network connection

 Use an AC or N router.
-New routers support Wi-Fi AC&N,where as old ones might only support Wi-Fi B and/or G. Wi-Fi B & G are not really up to modern networking tasks, so please use an AC or N router.
+New routers support Wi-Fi AC&N. Old ones might only support Wi-Fi B or G. Wi-Fi B & G are not up to modern networking tasks, so please use an AC or N router.

-In many cases the firewall on your computer may prevent the devices from communicating.
+In many cases, the firewall on your computer may prevent the devices from communicating.
 Apple has provided instructions for allowing applications through the firewall.
 Consult the information here: http://support.apple.com/kb/ht1810

 The firewall on your router may prevent communication.
-Check out that your router is configured properly.
-Most home networks don’t need any special configuration, but sometimes you may need to change a setting or two on your router to allow media streaming on your network.
+Check out that your router is configured correctly.
+Most home networks don’t need any particular configuration, but sometimes you may need to change a setting or two on your router to allow media streaming on your network.

-Do not forget to relaunch the Oka Mirror app if you finish the above steps
+Do not forget to relaunch the Oka Mirror app if you finish the above steps.